imagej/imagej.github.io/_pages/Sholl_Analysis.md

 <!-- -->

 {% include bc content='Help|About Plugins|About Sholl Analysis...' color='white'%}
-Retrieves information about the plugin version and provides links to several resources including its source code {% include github org='tferr ' repo='ASA ' label='repository ' %} and its [API documentation](http://tferr.github.io/ASA/apidocs/).
+Retrieves information about the plugin version and provides links to several resources including its source code {% include github org='tferr' repo='ASA' label='repository' %} and its [API documentation](http://tferr.github.io/ASA/apidocs/).
 It is also accessible through the *More »* dropdown menu.

 FAQ
 ---